dla-schmidgall/dial/readme_english.md

 A declared goal of the project was to work in a pragmatic way with the basic idea of the `FRBR` model.
 The `FRBR` model distinguishes between *work*, *expression*, *manifestation* and *example*; which is too differentiated for the purposes of this project, but whose basic idea seemed useful: the possibility to connect texts that are probably to be regarded as 'the same' to each other in a specific way.
 The format [BIBFRAME](http://bibframe.org/) offers a simplified vocabulary of the `FRBR` model and is also used -- besides the *Library of Congress* -- by the German National Library (see [DNB:bibframe](http://www.dnb.de/bibframe)).

+The latest version of the `dial` is available on [Wikidata](https://www.wikidata.org/wiki/Q54007056).
+The [ARCHE-System](https://arche.acdh.oeaw.ac.at/) contains a long-term backup.

 ### work entities & wikidata

 Das Feld `wikidata` ist nicht Teil der BibLaTex-Syntax.
 Das Projekt `dial` hat in Wikidata die Identifikationsnummer [Q54007056](https://www.wikidata.org/wiki/Q54007056).
 Darin werden alle Werk-Einheiten des `dial` gesammelt: jeweils mit einer eigenen Wikidata-ID.
 Wurde ein Werk öfter publiziert, so wird in der BibLaTex-Datei jeder Publikation die selbe Werk-ID gegeben.
 Dadurch werden die verschiedenen Publikationen miteinander verbunden; auf abstrakte Weise zu einer Werk-Einheit im Sinne des FRBR-Modells konstruiert.